wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 ### Node REST API ###

-The Waves node REST API is the main interface for interacting with the Waves blockchain.
+The Waves node REST API is the primary interface for interacting with the Waves blockchain.
-The API provides public endpoints and also private endpoints that require authorization using an API key.
+The API provides private endpoints requiring authorization using an API key and public endpoints.

 The Waves team supports node pools with public API endpoints accessible to anyone:
 - [Mainnet](https://nodes.wavesnodes.com)